 A quiet revolution begins.

-According to a 2024 report, women now own 20.5% of India’s micro, small, and medium enterprises (MSMEs), with a growing number of entrepreneurs (GEO24News, Dec 2024).
+According to a 2024 report, women now own 20.5% of India’s micro, small, and medium enterprises (MSMEs), with a growing number of entrepreneurs (BW Businessworld).
 This surge signals a powerful shift in the rural economy with microfinance and Self-Help Groups (SHGs) creating pathways for women to lead sustainable businesses and uplift their communities.

 Microfinance supports rural women by providing small loans and financial services to low-income women.
 Self-Help Groups (SHGs), typically formed by women in rural India, are grassroots collectives that save together and access microcredit to build their economic resilience and drive change.